aturner-epcc/cirrus-new-docs/docs/user-guide/batch.md

 To request a reservation you complete a form on SAFE:

 > 1.  \[Log into SAFE\](<https://safe.epcc.ed.ac.uk>)
-> 2. Under the \"Login accounts\" menu, choose the \"Request
+> 2. Under the "Login accounts" menu, choose the "Request reservation"
->     reservation\" option
+>     option

 On the first page, you need to provide the following:

 > - The start time and date of the reservation.
 > - The end time and date of the reservation.
-> -   Your justification for the reservation \-- this must be provided
+> - Your justification for the reservation -- this must be provided or
->     or the request will be rejected.
+>   the request will be rejected.
 > - The number of nodes required.

 On the second page, you will need to specify which username you wish the reservation to be charged against and, once the username has been